-- Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately.

-- Operating costs

-- Travel expenses

-- Capital outlays

-- Indirect administration

-- Other expenses including professional fees, evaluation and consultant needs.

-- Costs essential to providing the service as required by the service definition or specific RFP requirements are eligible to be included.
+When the service is paid for by third party insurance, explanation of why the provider is not enrolled in the insurance provider networks is required. equivalents (FTEs), and their respective salary and fringe costs separately.
+Operating costs Travel expenses Capital outlays Indirect administration Other expenses including professional fees, evaluation and consultant needs.
+Costs essential to providing the service as required by the service definition or specific RFP/Contract requirements are eligible to be included.
 Each bidder must submit two complete Provider Budgets (BH20 c-h): one detailing startup costs and one detailing ongoing cost related to the service.
-Actual or projected revenues by source for ongoing service provision must be included; - Expenditures and cost calculation listed in detail on each tab (c-h); - Any equipment must be outlined in the original proposal, include an estimated cost or competitive bid amount, and be clearly tied to provision of the new service.
-If the RFP response only includes estimates, the estimated cost must be the maximum amount for the equipment for purposes of the award.
-Actual cost paid may be lower based on the final cost of the equipment. - Provide lease / sublease for any space being used for the service; - Indirect cost (IC) Providers should obtain a federally approved indirect cost rate or approved de minimis rate from the DBH. - A successful bidder may not seek additional funding from DHHS for items that were not included in the proposal submitted after award by a RBHA; - All other potential payers for equipment, or other proposed expenditures must be exhausted; - All ongoing costs related to provision of the service included in budget.

-The Development/ Implementation Timeline will be developed on Form BH5.
-Plan includes an implementation schedule.

-- Explains in detail the development process, showing a clear step-bystep plan of how the program will be developed over a given period of time; - Includes timelines for project; - Includes formal evaluation of program plan, process, and services provided.
+Actual or projected revenues by source for ongoing service provision must be included; Expenditures and cost calculation listed in detail on each tab (c-h); Any equipment must be outlined in the original proposal, include an estimated cost or competitive bid amount, and be clearly tied to provision of the new service.
+If the RFP/Contract response only includes estimates, the estimated cost must be the maximum amount for the equipment for purposes of the award.
+Actual cost paid may be lower based on the final cost of the equipment.
+Provide lease / sublease for any space being used for the service; Indirect cost (IC) Providers should obtain a federally approved indirect cost rate or approved de minimis rate from the DBH.
+A successful bidder may not seek additional funding from DHHS for items that were not included in the proposal submitted after award by a RBHA; All other potential payers for equipment, or other proposed expenditures must be exhausted; All ongoing costs related to provision of the service included in budget.
+Implementation Timeline will be developed on Form BH5.
+Plan includes an implementation Explains in detail the development process, showing a clear step-by-step plan of how the program will be developed over a given period of time; Includes timelines for project; Includes formal evaluation of program plan, process, and services provided.

-H. BUDGET
+A. BUDGET